 The following are some common examples of chronic conditions* frequently seen by a

-3. A baby is born after 16 hours of arduous labor and has compression in parts of their skull.
-The child has frequent ear infections and congestion despite being breastfed. --Osteopathic manipulation has been shown to be most effective in treating newborns and preventing and treating ear infections.
+-- A baby is born after 16 hours of arduous labor and has compression in parts of their skull.
+The child matures to have frequent ear infections and congestion.
+Osteopathic manipulation has been shown to be most effective in treating newborns and preventing and treating ear infections.

 How does an Osteopath treat substance use disorders?